Mateship; virtue or vice?

 A case in which mateship was used in an attempt to pervert the course of justice

-Had they been successful in getting the Judge to believe them Smith would have got away with murder and war crimes and honest and open investigative reporting in Australia would have greatly suffered.
+Had they been successful in getting the Judge to believe them Smith would have got away with murder and war crimes and honest and open investigative reporting in Australia would have suffered.

 Related pages